 We know from what is now an almost irrefutable body of evidence that good nutrition supports drastically improved outcomes, including improved physical and mental health, plus social and environmental well-being.
-The nutrition provided by consuming a diverse range of whole plant foods is not only good for our bodies—preventing and treating many of our deadliest, costliest diseases, such as cardiovascular disease, type II diabetes, and certain types of cancer—but it also supports the systems on which our survival depends.
+The nutrition provided by consuming a diverse range of whole plant foods is good for our bodies—preventing and treating many of our deadliest, costliest diseases, such as cardiovascular disease, type II diabetes, and certain types of cancer—and supports the systems on which our survival depends.
 We can achieve these impressive benefits by following two relatively simple recommendations: 1) avoid animal products and 2) choose minimally processed foods.

 If it’s that easy and the benefits are overwhelming, why aren’t more people eating this way?
 Why isn’t the whole food, plant-based (WFPB) dietary lifestyle the norm rather than the exception?
 There are many impediments to change: a lack of nutrition education afflicting both healthcare professionals and the public, the confusing and corrupting influence of powerful industries, regulatory systems that are highly susceptible to those very same industries, reductionism in the scientific community, the perceived convenience of eating poorly, and centuries-old cultural associations—stubborn myths we often don’t even pause to think about—linking meat consumption to values of wealth, class, strength, masculinity, etc. That’s not even to mention taste preferences or cooking experience, which go a long way toward determining what ends up on the plate.